-A fossil dinosaur has been unearthed that was
+A fossil dinosaur was unearthed which was

 wrapped from head to tail in feathers.
 It would add to the

 The 130 million-year-old Dromaeosaur

 developed primitive feathers - not for flight but probably to

-Like Velociraptor they had a sickle-like
+Like Velociraptor, they had a sickle-like

 claw on the middle toe, sharp teeth, and a bone structure similar

 to that of modern birds.

-digging in north-eastern China's Liaoning Province.
+digging in north-eastern China's Liaoning province.
 It was entombed

 in two slabs of fine-grained rock.